3d Printer Patents: Everything You Need to Know

 - A patent granted to Meiners for a manufacturing procedure that can be used for any molded body, including a product prototype or component, tool prototype, or spare part.
 It uses 3D CAD data to deposit metallic powder in layers to create the desired object.

 - A Swanson et al. patent for a thin-wall tube liquefier.
 This invention uses an extruder to deposit layers of a solidifying material that can be used to create 3D objects.

 How Expiring Patents Are Ushering in the Next Generation of 3D Printing

 2016 has seen more 3D printing innovation than ever before.
 Although it's not yet clear whether this will be the next industrial revolution, we do know that we can expect the price of 3D printing to drop as the quality of the objects created increases.
 This development is directly related to the new accessibility of existing technologies as the patents for these 3D printing innovations expire.
 The companies who owned these original patents no longer have a monopoly on the 3D printer industry.

 As with similar technologies, the new wave of 3D printing innovation is traveling from industry to the consumer and retail sectors.
 This wave includes metal, powder, and liquid-based methods for 3D printing.

 If you need help with 3D printer patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.